+Recent events clearly show the relevance of Deontological and Utilitarian reasoning in healthcare.
+Policy making surrounding the COVID-19 pandemic resulted in several clashes between Utilitarian and Deontological values (Tseng, 2021).
+For example, valuing the patient’s deontological ‘right’ to bodily autonomy means allowing for patients to refuse a vaccine.
+Regardless of the benefits, some deontologists would find mandatory vaccination unacceptable.
+In contrast, if mandatory vaccinations resulted in net improvement in health outcomes, the utilitarian perspective would see that as ethically justifiable, even if it results in ignoring individual bodily autonomy.

-Brady and Wheeler (1996) posited that moral and ethical choices can fall under two general forms of reasoning, Utilitarian reasoning and Deontological reasoning.Medical triage during a disaster is another application of general moral reasoning to medical decision making (Wagner, 2015).
-While it is self-evident that medical resources are limited, this is taken to an extreme degree during emergency service disaster triage situations.
-In these circumstances, individual professionals are forced to makeclearly show the relevance life or death decisions, critical patients (e.g., major blood loss, severe 3rd degree burns, dismemberment, etc.) are given comfort care over life prolonging treatment so that resources that are limited (e.g. supplementary blood, oxygen, electrostimulation devices, etc.) are reserved for those with a greater chance of survival.
-Refusal to provide medical care to those that are critically injured with minimal chance of survival is extremely ethically challenging for many healthcare providers.
+Another functional example of how Deontology and Utilitarianism relate to not just healthcare in general, but UHC specifically, is the real world circumstance of medical triage (Wagner, 2015).
+During emergency triage situations, extreme limitation on medical resources results in forced life or death decisions, critical patients (e.g., major blood loss, severe 3rd degree burns, dismemberment, etc.) are given comfort care over life prolonging treatment so that resources that are limited (e.g., supplementary blood, oxygen, electrostimulation devices, etc.) are reserved for those with a greater chance of survival.
+This is consistent with the utilitarian viewpoint of obtaining the best medical outcome with the limited resources available.
+This Utilitarian reasoning is paralleled in Universal Health Care, as a minimum level of care is guaranteed to all citizens, but only so many healthcare resources are available.
 In a typical hospital setting, critically ill patients are given priority and physicians do not restrict access to medical resources.
-This is consistent with the deontological ethical belief that medical professionals should try to save the life of each patient.
-In the extreme case of disaster triage however, utilitarian ethical theory wins out in practice.
-In any context where medical resources are limited, and where the patient or medical professionals have strong beliefs on what rights should be afforded, both utilitarian and deontological ethical frameworks are worth investigating.
-This is the case with utilitarian concerns in Universal Health Care, as a minimum level of care is guaranteed to all citizens, but only so many healthcare resources are available.
-Additionally, deontological concerns are likewise relevant in UHC, as individual countries and thus downstream healthcare providers, must determine a-priori what is important based on their own value system.
+This is consistent with the Deontological ethical belief that medical professionals should try to save the life of each patient.
+This a-priori priority setting mimics the necessary decisions that exist in UHC, as individual countries and thus downstream healthcare providers, must determine what is important based on their own value system.

 Social Consensus